RichardLilja/electron-json-storage-sync/README.md

 > Synchronously write and read user settings in Electron apps

 This is a synchronous version of [electron-json-storage](https://github.com/jviotti/electron-json-storage).
-Credit to [jviotti](https://github.com/jviotti) for writing the original async version.
+Credits to [jviotti](https://github.com/jviotti) for writing the original async version.

 Installation
 ------------